bithatch/snake/README.md

  * Effects.
 Choose and configure various standard Razer effects.
  * Poll Rate.
 Low level setting for mice.
  * DPI.
 Dots per inch setting, changes the accuracy of your mouse movements.
  * Battery.
 Shows battery status and allows configuration of low-battery thresholds.
+ * Game Mode.
+Turn game mode on or off.
+When on, the Windows key will be disabled.

  At any time, clicking on the *Back* icon at the top right of the screen will return you to the *Device Overview* screen.